-The holy land refers loosely to the land occupied by modern-day Israel/Palestine, Lebanon, western Jordan, and south-western Syria.
-Despite the fact that the land is described as “holy” only once in the Old Testament and never in the New Testament, many today consider that land to be the “holy land.”
+The termholy land often refers loosely to the land occupied by modern-day Israel/Palestine.
+Although the land is described as “holy” only once in the Old Testament and never in the New Testament, many today consider it to be the “holy land.”
 Interestingly, for the first thousand years of Christianity, this wasn’t the case.
-We will look at the idea of a holy land or promised land, but first—what does the term “holy” mean?
+We will look at the idea of a holy land or promised land, but what does the term “holy” mean?

 Holiness is defined as being separate or set apart.
 Being set apart by itself, though, is not the only reason someone or something is holy.
 To be holy means there is a relation to God and that there is moral purity.
 In one sense, only God is holy, yet through God, other people can be holy as well.